A Man Tried To Enter The Cockpit On A Malaysia Airlines Flight

 There was no imminent threat to staff, passengers or the public, police said in a statement.

-Malaysia Airlines released a statement in which it stressed: "at no point was the aircraft 'hijacked'".
+Malaysia Airlines released a statement in which it stressed: "At no point was the aircraft 'hijacked'".

 "[Passengers on that flight will] be accommodated at hotels and offered on the next available flight or on other carriers."